-And this is why the running theme of The Dog Whisperer is that it's not the dog's fault when it exhibits neurotic or aggressive behaviors.
-It's the owner who has put it in this position.
+So the running theme of The Dog Whisperer is that it's not the dog's fault when it exhibits neurotic or aggressive behaviors.
+It's the owner who has put the dog in this position.

-Because although we love our pets, Cesar believes we don't naturally act like the pack leaders they seek to follow.
-Our dogs feel the need to assume the alpha role even when they don't have the calm, assertive leadership skills required for an alpha dog.
-The result is damaging and unpredictable behaviors like excessive barking, anxiety, growling and biting.
+Although we love our pets, Cesar believes we don't naturally act like the pack leaders they seek to follow.
+Our dogs feel the need to assume the alpha role even when they don't have the assertive leadership skills required for an alpha dog.
+The result is damaging and unpredictable behaviors like excessive barking, anxiety, growling, and biting.

 Can Shelties Be Alpha Dogs?